BuildWithLal/dockerization/README.md

 A series of step-by-step guides and examples demonstrating how to Dockerize popular web frameworks like Next.js, FastAPI, Django, and more.
-This repository provides ready-to-use Docker configurations, best practices, and deployment tips for containerizing applications, ensuring seamless scalability and portability across environments.
+We also cover how to deploy these dockerized apps to production using GitLab CI.
+This repository provides ready-to-use Docker configurations, GitLab CI, best practices, and deployment tips for containerizing applications, ensuring seamless scalability and portability across environments.

 #### Features:
 * Step-by-Step Instructions: Clear and concise steps for setting up GitLab server and runner.